Associate Professor of History

 Degrees: Ph.D.
 UCLA

-Professor Zadivar earned his Ph.D. from UCLA in 2014, where he studied under the direction of Teo Ruiz.
+Professor Zaldívar earned his Ph.D. from UCLA in 2014, where he studied under the direction of Teo Ruiz.
 In the Fall of 2014, he joined the History Department at CSUSM.
-He is a specialist in the High and Late Middle Ages.
-His primary interests center on the medieval Crown of Aragon and the western Mediterranean.
-He is currently working on a book manuscript tentatively titled Language and Power in the Western Mediterranean: Vernacular Writing in the Crown of Aragon’s Royal Chancery).
-In the project, he systematically analyzes what drove the thirteenth-century kings of the Crown of Aragon to begin writing in their realms’ spoken vernaculars (Catalan and Aragonese), what these motivations reveal about contemporary mentalities and language ideologies, and how codeswitching (shifting from Latin to the romance and back) figured into the crown’s overall governing practices.
-He is also interested in early modern Spain and Colonial Latin America.Website
+He is a specialist in the Iberian Peninsula during the High and Late Middle Ages.
+He is currently working on a book manuscript tentatively titled The Power of Language Choice in the Lands of the Crown of Aragon, 1000-1291.